Alishan Itinerary: How to Simplify This Part of Your Trip

 If you arrive before your hotel’s check-in time, which will be the case if you arrive by bus from Sun Moon Lake or take an earlier bus from Chiayi, you will have two options for your luggage.

-The first option is to put your luggage in a locker at the back of the 7-Eleven at Alishan bus station.
+The first option is to put your luggage in a locker inside Alishan bus station or Alishan train station.
 I don’t really recommend this option, though, because you’ll have to walk a ways to come back and get it later.

 The second option is to leave your luggage at your Alishan hotel’s front desk.
 Most hotels are located on the same street at the back of the tourist village parking lot.
 These are around 15 minutes’ walk from Alishan bus station (with some uphill).